pendulum-chain/pendulum-solidity-wrapper/psp_pendulum/README.md

 # psp_pendulum

-PSP Pendulum is a contract designed to provide access to a pendulum asset (CurrencyId) via chain extension.
-To other contracts, this contract looks just like any other ERC20 contract, while it uses pendulum's chain extensions to perform the operation on the underlying native asset.
+PSP Pendulum is a contract designed to provide access to a Pendulum asset (CurrencyId) via chain extension.
+To other contracts, this contract looks just like any other ERC20 contract, while it uses Pendulum's chain extensions to perform the operation on the underlying native asset.

 ## Setup